papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

 For the channel to be fully established, the target parachain must accept the channel request by submitting an XCM message to the relay chain.

-#### Step 1 - Fund Sovereign Account
+#### Step 1 - Fund Receiver Sovereign Account

 Before proceeding, ensure that the sovereign account of parachain 2600 on the relay chain is funded.
 This account will be responsible for covering any XCM transact fees.
-To fund the account, follow the same process described in the previous section [Step 1 - Fund Sovereign Account](#init-fund-sovereign-account).
+To fund the account, follow the same process described in the previous section [Step 1 - Fund Sovereign Account](#step-1---fund-sender-sovereign-account).

-#### Step 2 - Create Channel Opening Extrinsic
+#### Step 2 - Create Channel Accepting Extrinsic

 1. In Polkadot.js Apps, connect to the relay chain, navigate to the **Developer** dropdown and select the **Extrinsics** option